 This “rule of 90” length is generally what you’ll need for most flat to moderate terrain.
 But when you start to hike on steeper inclines and declines, there are some great reasons to consider adjusting the length.

-How Long Should Hiking Poles Be When Going Uphill?
+How Long Should Hiking and Trekking Poles Be When Going Uphill?

 When hiking uphill, shortening your poles will help you to get better traction and even out the effort between your arms and legs, by allowing you to “pull” yourself uphill with the poles.
 When hiking with a backpack or child carrier, this can help a considerable amount with the strain put on your back as well.

-How Long Should Hiking Poles Be When Going Downhill?
+How Long Should Hiking and Trekking Poles Be When Going Downhill?

 When hiking downhill, lengthening your poles will allow you to extend them properly to the ground because the ground will be just a bit farther away.
 This will allow you to place your weight on the poles as you make your way down the hill, effectively reducing the impact on your knees (and to your back, when carrying a heavier load).